skylime/mi-core-gogs/README.md

 ## description

 Minimal mibe image for [Gogs - Go Git Service](http://gogs.io).
-It contains some workarounds because at the moment the image contains the binary of `gogs`.
+It's required to finish the installation via web interface and follow the steps of the installer.

 ### build gogs for the mibe image